fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionRegionDisplayName
 **Description:** &#x1F4A5; The CollectionRegionDisplayName element optionally contains the name of an administrative subdivision such as state, province, or any other culturally salient unit in the version recommended by the data producer.
 The data producer can decided which level of subdivision is relevant and will improve discoverability.
 Repositories should treat the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set (e.g. collection or collection).
 The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
-The repository may also translate the name into other languages if no RegionDisplayName value is given for a particular interface language.

 	Discovery:					searchable
 	Display:					page